Sree Angan massacre: Killings

-The Pakistani soldiers entered the prayer hall and pulled the sanyasis to the open space in front of the temple, beneath the elephant apple tree in the ashram premises.
+The Pakistani soldiers entered the prayer hall and pulled the sannyasis to the open space in front of the temple, beneath the elephant apple tree in the ashram premises.
 One sanyasi, Nabakumar Brahmachari escaped and locked himself up in the room beneath the staircase.
 The remaining eight were made to stand in a line in front the Pakistani soldiers who had already taken position.
 According to eyewitness accounts, twelve shots were fired one by one.
-The sanyasis chanted "Jaya Jagadabandhu Hari" as they dropped dead.
+The sannyasis chanted "Jaya Jagadbandhu Hari" as they dropped dead.

 The soldiers and the Bihari collaborators looted valuables and cash from the ashram.
 On the next morning, the corpses were taken away by a Faridpur Municipality truck.
 5 days later, the Pakistan army destroyed the spire of the temple using dynamite.

 Aftermath

 The brutal killings on the very first day of Pakistani operations created panic among the Hindu citizens.
 Many of them left the town for countryside.
-Two surviving sanyasis Amar Bandhu and Haripriya Brahmachari recovered the holy relic of Prabhu Jagadabandhu and carried them in a casket to India.
+Two surviving sanyasis Amarbandhu Brahmachari and Haripriya Brahmachari recovered the holy relic of Prabhu Jagadbandhu Sundar and carried it in a casket to India.

-According to Rabindranath Trivedi, Captain Jamshed, who commanded the massacre and the subsequent desecration and destruction of the ashram, committed suicide in front of the altar of Lord Jagadabandhu Sundar a few days before the surrender of Pakistani Armed Forces on 16 December 1971.
-He was reportedly buried within the Sree Angan compound, near the pond of the Shiva temple by the collaborators.
+According to Rabindranath Trivedi, Captain Jamshed, who commanded the massacre and the subsequent desecration and destruction of the ashram, committed suicide in front of the altar of Prabhu Jagadbandhu Sundar a few days before the surrender of Pakistani Armed Forces on 16 December 1971.
+He was reportedly found dead within the Shree Angon compound, near the pond of the Shiva temple by the collaborators.
 According to freedom fighter Prabodh Kumar Sarkar, Captain Jamshed had become a lunatic before his death.
-The sanyasis returned to the ashram after the liberation of Bangladesh.
+The sannyasis returned to the ashram after the liberation of Bangladesh.
 They restored the holy relic and rebuilt the damaged temple.
-New sanyasis were gradually initiated in the order.
+New sannyasis were gradually initiated in the order.